mmeurer00/art-ball-frontend/README.md

 ## Accomplishments 🏆

-+ "Im just so happy we finished" - **Maxine**
++ *I'm just so happy we finished!* - **Maxine**

-+ "Getting the button to sit over the snowglobe!
-It seems like the smallest thing, but it took me a while to figure out how to layer the divs so everything was where I needed it to be." - **Brooke**
++ *Getting the button to sit over the snowglobe!
+It seems like the smallest thing, but it took me a while to figure out how to layer the divs so everything was where I needed it to be.* - **Brooke**

 + "I am also very proud of my animations: the shaking globe, moving train and falling snow!
 It was really fun to animate the page." - **Brooke**

-+ "This is going to sound crazy, but my proudest moment was submitting a pull request this morning that was a change to someone else's code!
-Working with other people in git scares the hell out of me and I finally feel like it's starting to make sense." - **Zoe**
++ *This is going to sound crazy, but my proudest moment was submitting a pull request this morning that was a change to someone else's code!
+Working with other people in git scares the hell out of me and I finally feel like it's starting to make sense.* - **Zoe**

-+ "I'm proud that I was the 'Backend Engineer' on this project!
-I spend so much time in React these days, it was really cool to contribute an API that was a love letter to my city!" - **Zoe**
++ *I'm proud that I was the 'Backend Engineer' on this project!
+I spend so much time in React these days, it was really cool to contribute an API that was a love letter to my city!* - **Zoe**

 ## What did we learn... 🧠